8 Tips to Make Your Resume Stand Out From the Pack

 Tip #6 – Include personal and school address and email on resume

 I always like to see where the candidate is from so I’d advise including both personal and school address on resumes when applying for Skylight positions.
 Also, it’s useful to include both your personal and school email on the resume so we can keep in contact with you over time.
 I’ve had instances when I’ve reached out to someone via their school email but they’ve recently left and I can’t get hold of them.

 Tip #7 – If you want to include social media profiles, be selective and appropriate

-I would rarely look at social media profiles until further into the recruitment process so I’m pretty indifferent as to whether these are included on the resume.
+I would rarely look at social media profiles until further into the recruitment process, so I’m pretty indifferent as to whether these are included on the resume.
 I would say that if you do include them then you should choose selectively.
 LinkedIn is one we would be particularly interested in.
-Also ensure that any public social media profiles are appropriate and don’t show you in a negative light to a prospective employer.
+Also, ensure that any public social media profiles are appropriate and don’t show you in a negative light to a prospective employer.
 You know what I mean!

 Tip #8 – Don’t waste your time on cover letters, references or GPA scores.

-I know there’s lots of different opinions out there on the value of cover letters but for me, I’ve no interest in them and I don’t read them.
+I know there are lots of different opinions out there on the value of cover letters but for me, I’ve no interest in them and I don’t read them.
 They basically all say “hire me because I’m awesome” so I find them predictable and lacking in any substance.
 Equally, references or lists of GPA scores are a pet hate of mine.
 Don’t waste your time on any of these.